 Some authors have included a prologue as a separate page altogether, while others have included this in their story.
 If you are one to include it in your story, ask yourself why.
 I used to do this, but it kept the mystery out of the story.
 If the prologue adds nothing to the story, leave it out.

 Back-stories don’t belong in the front, they belong in the back.
 Too many stories get bogged down by back stories.
 Flash-backs and back-stories make for marvellous stories and they fit in, but you need to know where to put them.
 If you put them in too early, it will bore your readers.

 The first chapter should reveal the story’s setting.
 In the story setting we should know what the weather is like, where they are, and what time period it is.
 This isn’t something the reader shouldn’t have to guess at.

 Time shifts are not good within the first chapter.
 Have you ever read a book where it flashes back to another time?
 Confusing, isn’t it?
 Back-flashes shouldn’t be placed in the first chapter, and if they are, they should be short and not confuse the reader.
 The reader needs to see the protagonist in the here and now as stated in the section on Introducing your Protagonist.

 Begin with Something Interesting:

-This doesn’t have to be the main conflict, but something interesting to keep the reader’s attention.
+This doesn’t have to be the major conflict, but something interesting to keep the reader’s attention.
 Try providing key information, just enough to get them interested.
 Raise and intriguing question such as…Why did Mary hang herself?
-(She didn’t, she was murdered) Who was the man standing in the shadow?
-(The protagonist long lost father) Why was Jacob robbing houses if his family was rich?
+(She didn’t, they murdered her) Who was the man standing in the shadow?
+(The protagonist’s long-lost father) Why was Jacob robbing houses if his family was rich?
 (He was being blackmailed) They each pose a question need to be answered.
 It made the reader want to read the page to find the answer.